Listen to our podcast episode on this topic, “What is an IPO?”

 An initial public offering, or an IPO, is a way for companies to raise money to fund or grow their business.
 They can issue equity or debt throughout their life cycle, but the IPO is the first time a company will sell its stock to the public – which is why an IPO is often described as a company “going public.”
 Until then, it is privately-held by its founders or private investors.

 Going public can mean access to a broader pool of capital, more level of prestige and a higher profile.
 But the move also comes with more scrutiny.
 Disclosure demands are high and regulation of public companies is tight.
 It’s in fact risen so much since the Enron scandal of 2001, that some companies have chosen to stay private to avoid spending so much time on tasks unrelated to their core business, according to John Horwood, director of wealth management at Richardson GMP in Toronto.
+EDs Note: While director of wealth management at the time of writing this article, John Horwood is now Chief Revenue Officer of Digital Alibi Inc.

 IPOs can also be expensive, given the number of lawyers, underwriters and investment bankers involved.